Blotz/blotz.github.io/content/posts/recipes/sourdough-bread.md

 1. Sourdough Starter Prep.

-    Take your sourdough starter out the fridge and place all of your discard in a air tight container.
+    Feed your sourdough like normal however hold onto your discarded sourdough.
-    Add to the same container equal parts flour and water in proportion to the recipe.
+    Put your sourdough discard in an airtight container with equal parts flour and water in proportion to the recipe.
     This allows you to prepare larger quantities of bread if you decide to batch cook several loafs at once.
 2. Mix and First Proof.